 What are the challenges of the immigrants?
 How are they being treated?
-Read story of one of them, working in an international company, known worldwide.
+Read story of one of them, working in an international, worldwide-known company.
 Are we tolerant?
-Yes, but is that enough?
+That's how we feel, but is that enough?

 Immigrants — a day from their life...

 Years passed by and he still misses this thing — sleep.
 Sleep so deep and peaceful like a baby.
 Once he dreamt about comfortable, European life, but today, the only thing he is dreaming of is to wake up without muscles' and back's pain.
 Evening nap is over — time to go to work.
 Shift as any other, from 11PM to 7AM.
 It would have been easier if he had driving license and a car, but these are the costs reaching beyond his budget.
 Even though his workplace is 30km away from his house, he leaves at 8PM, to get his tram at 9 o'clock, then getting to another bus stop.

 He puts on his dress uniform.
 Elegant black trousers, a yellow and red jacket with a large "DHL" inscription on the back.
 On his shaved head, he wears a cap of the same color with a pompom, and on his feet, work boots with sheet metal - black with yellow stripes, polished to a high gloss.
 Proudly, with his head held high, he heads to his destination - his labor camp.